SekeNikola/Memento/README.md

 There was alot changes in developing this website and you can see in comments in files what have been changed.

+You can check it out here ------->   https://www.sekenikola.com/codes/memento/memento.html

 **-ToDo widget is useing local memory to store data**

 **-Weather widget is useing OpenWeatherMap.org API**